toblinkz/doc-ssr-test/content/campaign.md

 category: Switch
 ---

-Campaign API helps you manage the campaigns you send.
-You can view campaign and send a campaign to a phonebook.
+Using our campaign APIs, you can view, manage and send a campaign to a phonebook.

 ### Send a campaign